LGBTQ rights in Jordan

-Lesbian, gay, bisexual, transgender and queer (LGBTQ) individuals in Jordan face legal challenges and discrimination not experienced by non-LGBTQ persons.
+Lesbian, gay, bisexual, transgender and queer (LGBTQ) individuals in Jordan face significant challenges and discrimination not experienced by non-LGBTQ persons.

 Same-sex sexual activity was illegal in Jordan under the British Mandate Criminal Code Ordinance (No. 74 of 1936) until 1951 when Jordan drafted its own penal code which did not criminalise homosexuality, after having gained independence in 1946.
 Despite the absence of explicit laws that criminalize same-sex relations, the combination of vague morality laws, public hostility, and the absence of legal protection, gives license to security forces and private individuals to target LGBTQ people with impunity.

 According to 2023 Human Rights Watch report, Jordan's "cybercrime" and "morality" laws have been used to persecute LGBTQ people.
 Security forces intimidated LGBTQ activists with threats of violence, arrest, and prosecution, forcing several activists to shut down their organizations, discontinue their activities, and in some cases, flee the country.

 In August 2023, Jordanian authorities promulgated a new cybercrime law that threatens internet users' right to anonymity, and includes provisions that could be used by authorities to target digital content around gender and sexuality, as well as individuals who use digital platforms to advocate for the rights of LGBTQ people.
 An anonymous activist told Human Rights Watch that the new law will "destroy all forms of LGBTQ expression online" and intensify "interference in people's private lives."
 One of the few LGBTQ rights activists who has remained in Jordan described her current reality: "Merely existing in Amman has become terrifying.
 We cannot continue our work as activists, and we are forced to be hyperaware of our surroundings as individuals".

 Criminal laws

 The British Mandate Criminal Code Ordinance criminalized homosexuality with up to 10 years in prison, until 1951 when Jordan adopted its own penal code that did not criminalize homosexuality.

-In 1951, a revision of the Jordanian Criminal Code legalized private, adult, non-commercial, and consensual sodomy, with the age of consent set at 18, regardless of gender and/or sexual orientation.
+In 1951, a revision of the Jordanian Criminal Code legalized private, adult, non-commercial, and consensual homosexual acts, with the age of consent set at 18, regardless of gender and/or sexual orientation.

 The Jordanian penal code no longer permits family members to beat or kill a member of their own family whose "illicit" sexuality is interpreted as bringing "dishonor" to the entire family.
 As of 2013, the newly revised Penal Code makes honor killings, as a legal justification for murder, illegal.

 The Jordanian penal code gives the police discretion when it comes to protecting the public peace, which has sometimes been used against gay people organizing social events.